Shikha-code36/CUDA-Programming-Beginner-Guide/README.md

 - [x] [Chapter 2: Basic Syntax](Chapter2-BasicSyntax)
 - [x] [Chapter 3: Simple CUDA Vector Addition](Chapter3-EasyCudaProject)
 - [x] [Chapter 4: Intermediate Algorithms](Chapter4-IntermediateAlgo)

+## Going Beyond: Advanced CUDA

+By following this guide you have covered the basics of CUDA programming!
+Now, you can explore more advanced areas:

+#### 1. Deep Learning with CUDA

+- **TensorFlow and PyTorch**: Accelerate neural network training using CUDA.
+Dive into deep learning frameworks and build your own models.

+- **cuDNN**: Install and use the CUDA Deep Neural Network Library (cuDNN) for optimized neural network operations.

+#### 2. Parallelize Your Projects

+Think about existing projects or problems you'd like to solve.
+Can you parallelize parts of them using CUDA?
+Whether it's simulations, physics modeling, or financial calculations, GPUs can supercharge your computations.

+## Show Your Support

+If you found this guide helpful, please consider starring the repository to show your support.
+Your star helps increase visibility and encourages more learners to discover and benefit from these educational resources.

+## License

+This project is released under the [MIT License](LICENSE).